 lived to see them stand up and speak out and reach for the ballot.
 Yes

-When there was despair in the dust bowl and depression across the land, she saw a nation conquer fear itself with a, new jobs and a new sense of common purpose.
+When there was despair in the dust bowl and depression across the land, she saw a nation conquer fear itself with a New Deal, new jobs and a new sense of common purpose.
 Yes we can.

 the bombs fell on our harbor and tyranny threatened the world, she was

 there to witness a generation rise to greatness and a democracy was